NupurKapoor02/cloud-ia/README.md

-## Building a Three-Tier Application with Docker: A Step-by-Step Tutorial
+## Building a Three-Tier Application with Docker

 In this project, we are building a simple web application following the three tier architecture.
 We'll go over how to use Docker containers to create a three-layer website with a front end, a back end, and a database in this tutorial.